colinsheppard/Dynamic-Scheduler-Extension/README.md

 Colin Sheppard

+## Feedback?
+Bugs?
+Feature Requests?

+Please visit the [github issue tracker](https://github.com/colinsheppard/Dynamic-Scheduler-Extension/issues?state=open) to submit comments, bug reports, or requests for features.
+I'm also more than willing to accept pull requests.

 ## Credits

 I relied heavily on the Netlogo matrix extension for guidance and as a template in the development of this extension.
 Allison Campbell helped develop the benchmark model to compare dynamic scheduling to the Netlogo status quo of static scheduling.